marcuspeerboccus/marcuspeerboccus.github.io/README.md

 ## Experience 🔨

+### Project: Car Sales Forecasting 🚗
+*Skills: Facebook Prophet, scikit-learn (XGBoost, LASSO, Random Forest), Hyperparameter Tuning | December 2024*
+- Extracted 10 years of monthly sales data for a popular sedan using CV techniques and aggregated it with economic data from multiple sources
+- Implemented Facebook's Prophet time series forecasting model with one covariate
+- Compared Prophet results with XGBoost, Random Forest, and LASSO models, all using a full lagged covariate set
+- Performed iterative hyperparameter tuning for Prophet and LASSO models, reducing out-of-sample MAPE (average % deviation from true value) for Prophet from 87% to 16%
+- Achieved MAPE ranges from 22% (LASSO) to 11% (Random Forest), demonstrating model effectiveness for forecasting 2024 data using 2013-2023 data
+- Utilized the parsimonious LASSO model to identify the most important covariates impacting sales

+---

 ### Certification: NVIDIA & UFIT: Fundamentals of Deep Learning 🧠
 *November 2024*
 - Completed a 4-week in-person course delivered by NVIDIA & UFIT